Interview with Helen DeRamus

 - Who are you, what do you do, and what is your background?

-Atlanta is my hometown.
-I graduated from Emory at Oxford in the extended program and then from Emory University in history and art history.
+Atlanta, Georgia, is my hometown.
+I graduated from Emory at Oxford in the early admission extended program and then from Emory University in history and art history.
 My art history concentration in Asian art set the tone for my career in art.
-I taught in Savannah, Georgia after graduating, then moved to Englewood, New Jersey, where I taught high school and began studio courses.
+I taught high school in Savannah, Georgia after graduating, then moved to Englewood, New Jersey, where I taught high school art history and began studio courses in studio arts.
 Returning to Atlanta in 1979, my interest in photography (my dad’s influence) took me to the SE Center for the Photographic Arts studying with Buck Miller, Larry White and Neil Chaput de Saintonge.
 In 1981, I started a commercial photography business that I ran for the next ten years.
-When I began critique sessions with Joseph Perrin, he encouraged me to combine paint and photographs, so here I am.
-I continue to combine photography and paint and use my photographs for inspiration.
+When I began critique and painting sessions in 1986 with Joseph Perrin, he encouraged me to combine paint and photographs, so here I am.
+I continue to use photography and paint and using my photographs for inspiration.

 - What’s integral to your art and or art career?